dhudsmith/pull_twitter/Readme.md

 # Setup
-Clone the repository and navigate to the repo directory.
+Clone the repository and navigate into the repository directory.

 Create the python virtual environment
 ```bash